ALVOR

 Your architecture, with security built into every line

 Drag components onto an interactive canvas and watch security materialize.
 Every connection shows its protocol.
 Every node maps to its controls.
 Every data flow is visible, typed, and accounted for.
-This isn't a diagram - it's a living security model.
+This isn't a diagram, it's a living security model.

 Drag & drop componentsLive control mappingProtocol visibility